The right tool clamping technology for every kind of machining operation: HAIMER Tool Holders

 Accessories for tool holders

 In line with the tool holder range, HAIMER offers a broad range of holder accessories from its own manufacturing.
-Shrinking extensions, reduction sleeves, Collets ER & Power Collets, pull studs…
+Shrinking extensions, tool clamping devices, reduction sleeves, Collets ER & Power Collets, pull studs…

 Here you can download the complete product range of HAIMER tool holders as a PDF: